hadenlabs/terraform-aws-k8s/docs/releasing.md

 ## Bump a new version

-Make a new version of terraform-module-template in the following steps:
+Make a new version of terraform-aws-k8s in the following steps:

 ### Generate version major